mani-1509/Innfill-3/BANK_VERIFICATION_GUIDE.md

 Bank account verification prevents payment failures by ensuring:
 - ✅ IFSC code is valid and belongs to a real bank branch
 - ✅ Account number format is correct
-- ✅ Account holder name matches bank records
+- ✅ Account holder name matches expected format
-- ✅ Bank account can receive IMPS/NEFT transfers
+- ✅ Bank account can receive IMPS/NEFT transfers via Razorpay
-- ✅ PAN is linked to the bank account (for tax compliance)
+- ✅ PAN is linked for tax compliance

 ---